BASIC STEPS IN WRITING A LITERATURE PAPER

 Develop a Thesis

 You may have developed a good central point of analysis in your pre-writing activities that will provide a thesis, or you may have to develop a new one appropriate for your revised focus.
-If you start with a journal entry that was based primarily on facts about plot or on personal reactions, it will be essential to develop an interpretive thesisa precise statement about the topic.
-If you change your mind later about the opinion or point of interpretation stated in your thesis (since we often discover new insights as we write), reword it and revise the rest of the essay accordingly.
+If you start with a a piece of homework or free writing that was based primarily on facts about plot or on personal reactions, it will be essential to develop an interpretive thesisa precise statement about the topic.
+If you change your mind later about the opinion or point of interpretation stated in your thesis (since we often discover new insights as we write), or stronger ideas emerge at the end of your draft, reword the thesis and introduction and revise the rest of the essay accordingly.

 Sample Thesis Statements about the short story A Worn Path by Eudora Welty: